emmawalks/105-unit-3/README.md

 # Using the data

 After following the tutorial, people should be able to replicate this process to study other contributors of food security or other affected counties or regions.

+# Contact
+If you have questions or are having trouble understanding instructional information please contact me at emmawalks12@gmail.com